hertzg/ht2mq/README.md

 **Note**: The response DOES NOT  contian the prefix, but it will be added when actual publish happens.

+### Precedence
+In cases where requests match multiple or all usecases (eg: sending a post request with payload in query string, header and body) the payload that will be forwarded to mqtt is baed on the following precedence:

+1. Header (`x-payload`)
+2. Query String (`?payload_goes_here`)
+3. Body (http request body)

 ### Environment Variables
 |VARIABLE|Default|Description|
 |---|---| --- |